 WELCOME TO THE WIDDYWEB!

 We hope you enjoy your visit and find what you're looking for.
-To contact Ann, please use the contact page.
+To contact Ann for EU matters or for any other reason, please use the contact page.

 ANN APPOINTED M.E.P.
 FOR SOUTH WEST REGION

 On Wednesday 24th April, Ann announced she would stand as a South West MEP candidate for Nigel Farage's Brexit Party.

 She put her retirement on hold to help fire a "very loud warning shot" at the Government over the way Britain's exit from the European Union had been handled.

 On the evening of Sunday 26th May, the EU Election votes were counted and announced.
 The Brexit Party won 29 seats and Ann was one of the winners of the night.